andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

+% Section 4
 \section{Tax and Welfare/Transfer Repeal}

-Combining the welfare repeals and tax reform, the burden of the changes is still largely progressive.
-Coupling the loss in welfare benefits and increase in tax liabilities, the top ten percent of earners see and average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom $10$ percent.
+This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
+The top ten percent of earners see an average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom ten percent.
+The top $20$ percent experiences $30.21$ percent of the increase in tax liabilities, while the lowest $20$ percent pay $16.28$ percent of the increase in tax liabilities.

 \begin{table}[H]
 \caption{Revenue Effect of Benefit and Tax Repeal}